 The Library offers borrowing services to all Nevadans.

 Books and materials from our circulating collections may be checked out with any valid Nevada Co-op card.
 If you have a library card from Washoe, Clark or Douglas counties, or one of the universities, please contact the information desk (775-684-3360) or apply online to obtain a Nevada Co-op library card.

 The State Library issues library cards to Nevada residents over the age of eighteen.
 Applicants must provide acceptable identification showing their current home address.
 Acceptable identification includes the following:

 Apply for a library card today!

-The Library has government publications produced by federal, state of Nevada, county and local governments.
+The Library collects government publications produced by federal, state of Nevada, county and local governments.
 State documents are available in print in the State Publications Distribution Center and online through the Nevada State Library, Archives and Public Records Digital Collection.
 The Library has a paper collection of federal government print publications beginning in 1864.
 Current federal government publications are available online.

 The Library has print and online access to the Nevada Revised Statutes, the Nevada Administrative Code and the United States Code.
 Legal reference books, dictionaries and other legal publications are available in our reference and general collections.

 However, the State Library does not provide legal help.
 We are not qualified to offer advice on filling out legal forms or providing advice on things like divorce paperwork, records expunging, etc. The Supreme Court Law Library does provide such information.
 They frequently host a free “Attorney in the Lobby” legal help session with Nevada Legal Services of Carson City.
 Additional legal help is available at the Volunteer Attorneys for Rural Nevadans (VARN) Carson City office.